• Skip to primary navigation

 Instructions

-• Make the sponge cake base first: Combine the baking powder and flour in a medium bowl and set aside.
-Using a hand or stand mixer, combine the sugar, eggs and cream until they start to foam.
-Sieve in the flour and baking powder and mix to a smooth cake batter.
-Spread the cake butter into the prepared cake tin.
+• Make the sponge cake base first: Combine the baking powder (affiliate link) and flour in a medium bowl and set aside.
+Using a hand or stand mixer, combine the sugar, eggs, and cream until they start to foam.
+Sieve in the flour and baking powder (affiliate link) and mix to a smooth cake batter.
+Spread the cake batter into the prepared cake tin.
 Bake for 10 minutes.

 • In the meantime, melt the butter in a little saucepan.
-Add the sugar, almonds and milk and mix well.
-Once mixed in, remove from the heat.
+Add the sugar, almonds, and milk and mix well.
+Once the sugar has dissolved remove the pan from the heat.

 • Remove the baking tray from the oven.
 Carefully press the frozen strawberries on top.
 If your strawberries ready sliced, you can simply lay them on top.

-• With a spoon, spread the almond butter mix on top the remaining cake.
+• With the back of a spoon, spread the almond butter mix on top of the remaining cake.
 If you are using sliced strawberries, you can also cover them

 • Place back in the oven for 15 minutes.
 That time is a guideline; the cake is done when a toothpick inserted in the middle comes out clean.